mudithm/College-Notes/README.md

-Notes for some of my college classes
+Notes for some of my college classes.

 Use at your own risk